VTV8: VTV Phu Yen

 From broadcasting 3 times a week when it was first established, in 1991, the station broadcasts television daily on PTV channel.
 Due to the increase in broadcast time, in addition to self-produced programs, exchanging programs with other stations, PTV also pays great attention to the exploitation of programs by foreign stations via satellite. fine to compile and edit.
 In 1990, when VTV had not yet covered the whole country, PTV exploited and compiled daily current news international news.
 June 6 of the same year, Radio held live commentary 1990 World Cup.
 In Central at that time, PTV was the only station broadcasting this event live.
 At the beginning of 1992, PTV aired the Mexican TV series Rich people also cry, then shared it with many other stations in the country to broadcast, creating a phenomenon television in Vietnam.

 On August 22, 2001, Prime Minister Government signed the decision to become Establishment of Radio Television Area Phu Yen, later the Center of Vietnamese Literature in Phu Yen on the basis of transferring THPY Station managed by the province Phu Yen to Phu Yen Vietnam Television, acting as the unit television of the province as well as the region South Central Coast.
 With strong investment and requiring professional qualifications commensurate with national television stations in the region, the team of VTV Phu Yen is constantly growing in quantity and quality.
 In charge of producing programs for VTV in 6 provinces Binh Dinh, Phu Yen, Khanh Hoa, Ninh Thuan, Binh Thuan and Lam Dong.

-After 14 years of broadcasting VTV Phu Yen, from 1 January 2016, VTV Phu Yen, with VTV Hue and VTV Da Nang merged into VTV8.
+After 14 years of broadcasting VTV Phu Yen, from January 1st, 2016, VTV Phu Yen, with VTV Hue and VTV Da Nang merged into VTV8.
 In 2018, VTV established a Vietnamese Media Center at Nha Trang, Khanh Hoa, replacing the VTV Phu Yen ago.

 VTV Hue

-Broadcasting before 1975,VTV Hue it’s Television Channel in Hue city ,Thua Thien (Now Huế).Name called HTV (now : HVTV; VTV Hue)in Hue television Station (now Central and central highlands Vietnam television center).Broadcast 6:00am to 11:00 pm (GMT+7).In 1 January 2016 VTV Hue stopped broadcasting And merged into VTV8.
+Broadcasting before 1975, VTV Hue its Television Channel in Hue city, Thua Thien.
+Name called HTV in Hue television Station.
+Broadcast 6:00am to 11:00 pm.
+In January 1st, 2016, VTV Hue stopped broadcasting and merged into VTV8.
+VTV Hue coverage area were Hue city and Quảng Trị province.